 Shit.
 “I left it in my luggage.”
 It didn’t even convince her.
 “You can’t wear jewelry through TSA nowadays.”

-Rose exhaled, relieved when she heard the saving bell of her best friend’s voice.
+Rose exhaled, relieved when she heard her best friend’s voice.

 “Rose the Queen has arrived.
 Where are you?” the familiar voice called.